 The yoga sutras are a collection of 196 ancient aphorisms.
 An Indian sage called Patanjali wrote the yoga sutras in the second century BCE.

 Sutras are very powerful.
-In fact, Deborah King, Author of Mindvalley’s Be A Modern Master Program, explains that sutras can actually elevate your consciousness between spiritual planes.
+In fact, Deborah King, Author of Mindvalley’s Be A Modern Master Quest, explains that sutras can actually elevate your consciousness between spiritual planes.

 And Patanjali’s yoga sutras are no exception.